Practising The Piano

 4. Warming Up and other Physical Aspects of Piano Practice

 There is some thought that using yoga or sports related stretching exercises prior to practicing the piano is beneficial.
 I’ve even read that dipping the forearms in warm water will help to literally ‘warm up’ the arms.
 Others use the term simply to mean finger exercises such as scales, arpeggios and exercises (eg Czerny, Hanon or Beringer) leading up to the main practice session.
 My own take is that it’s no bad thing to prepare your body for intensive muscular work, paying further attention to maintaining good posture, relaxation of the shoulders, good breathing, correct arm and hand placement etc. Although I have no affiliation to the author of it, I’ve found this video containing exercises for piano players very informative.
-I personally also recommend performing some specialised light strengthening exercises with 1kg and 2kg weights regularly at the gym.
+I personally also recommend performing some specialised light strengthening exercises, such as wrist curls etc with 1kg and 2kg weights.

 5. One At A Time Please!